Mission and Strategy

 - New Delhi, India

-The hubs pursue activities in research, education and policy engagement with local partners and LDE researchers.
-Together with the CFIA directors and the domain program developers, the hub liaisons will also contribute to develop a more diversified portfolio aimed at executing excellent and impactful academic research.
+The hubs and networks pursue activities in research, education and policy engagement with local partners and LDE researchers.
+Together with the CFIA directors and the domain program developers, the hub liaisons contribute to the development of a more diversified portfolio aimed at executing excellent and impactful academic research.

 The first CFIA hub has been established in Nairobi, Kenya in early 2019.